-Adventure activities run on the school/establishment site should also be planned and approved through the employer system - refer to guidance for a list of typical activities classed as adventurous for the purposes of this policy.
+Adventure activities run on the school/establishment site should also be planned and approved through the Evolve - refer to Evolve for a list of typical activities classed as adventurous for the purposes of this policy.

-Overseas expeditions require enhanced planning and establishments considering this should contact North Yorkshire Educational Visits Advisory Service before booking - preferably at least 18 months prior to the planned event.
+Overseas expeditions require enhanced planning and establishments considering this type of trip should contact the North Yorkshire Educational Visits Advisory Service before any booking is made.